When moving to another country, learning the language can mean adjusting to the lifestyle or remaining an outsider.

 - Personal reasons: Can range from length of stay, to motivation, to relationships, etc.

-The How to Learn Any Language forum can help.
-Assimil, Memrise, Michel Thomas, Pimsleur, and Rosetta Stone are popular.
+Assimil, Fluenz, How to Learn Any Language, Memrise, Michel Thomas, Pimsleur, and Rosetta Stone are popular.

 - Watching TV or movies is very useful.
 Put on closed captioning so you can listening and read at the same time.